probonopd/OpenZonePlayer/README.md

 There are several Sonos-compatible software-based controllers, but apparently there is no software-based ZonePlayer compatible player so far.
 Can we cange that?
 (Or is https://github.com/henkelis/sonospy one?
 "Music served from Sonos can now be rendered locally via BRisa renderer" that is nice, but we want Sonos-compatible controllers play music on the OpenZonePlayer.)

 According to [Wikipedia](https://en.wikipedia.org/wiki/List_of_UPnP_AV_media_servers_and_clients), "all Sonos Player Compononents (PLAY:3, PLAY:5, Connect, Connect:AMP, PLAYBAR)" are "UPnP media render hardware".
+So if the players are UPnP media renderers, why isn't there a ZonePlayer-compatible UPnP media renderer?

-This is what would need to be done:
+This is what I think would need to be done:
  1. Send SSDP broadcast messages to make the device discoverable by controllers
  2. Respond to UPnP messages in a ZonePlayer-like way, possibly using/building on https://github.com/hzeller/gmrender-resurrect or https://github.com/JiapengLi/OpenWrt-gmediarender
  3. Find a way to synchronize multiple players for multiroom experience